vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 public void onSocialActionFinished(SocialActionFinishedEvent socialActionFinishedEvent) {
 	// A SocialActionFinishedEvent contains the following:
 	// provider         = the provider on which the social action has finished
-	// socialActionType = the social action (like, post status, etc..) that finished
+	// socialActionType = the social action (post status, etc..) that finished
 	// payload          = an identification string that you can give when you initiate
 	//                    the social action operation and want to receive back upon completion